exercism/v3/languages/ruby/exercises/concept/hashes/.meta/design.md

 After completing this exercise, the student should:

-- Know of the existence of the `hash` collection.
+- Know of the existence of the `Hash` collection.
-- Know how to create and initialise a `hash`.
+- Know how to create and initialise a `Hash`.
-- Know how to assign values to existing hash keys.
+- Know how to assign values to existing `Hash` keys.
-- Know how to add new hash key.
+- Know how to add new `Hash` key.
-- Know how to iterate over a hash.
+- Know how to iterate over a `Hash`.

 ## Out of scope